carbon-design-system/carbon-website-archive/src/content/guidelines/content/guidance.md

 #### Do not capitalize the initial letter of the following words:

-- articles, except as the first word (a, the, etc.)
+- Articles, except as the first word (a, the, etc.)
-- coordinating conjunctions (but, and, etc. )
+- Coordinating conjunctions (but, and, etc. )
-- prepositions, except as the first or last word (to, for, etc.)
+- Prepositions, except as the first or last word (to, for, etc.)

 ## Verb tense